Checkmk/checkmk/CONTRIBUTING.md

 #### Integration with CI

-Our CI executes yapf and isort formatting test on the whole code base:
+Our CI executes black and isort formatting test on the whole code base:

 ```console
 $ make -C tests test-format-python